 Author – Nandini Kumar

 With the exponentially increasing world population and rapidly diminishing fossil fuels, there is an urgent need to explore alternative energy sources for a sustainable future.
 One such method involves using biomass and biogas to generate power.
-Biomass is any organic matter derived from living or recently living organisms which can be processed into electricity.
+Biomass is any organic matter derived from living or recently living organisms that can be processed into electricity.

 Biomass has been recognized as an important source of alternate energy generation all across the world due to its various advantages including the fact that it is: